tesla809/BuildersETH/blog/2023-02-07-account-abstraction-ideas.md

 If you'd like to experiment with Account Abstraction, give this [multi-signature wallet tutorial](https://github.com/tesla809/multisig-tutorial) a look and a star on GitHub.
 If you have questions, use the [Github Discussions](https://github.com/tesla809/multisig-tutorial/discussions) feature and start a chat!

-If you'd like to [deploy a multi-signature wallet using account abstraction check out zkSync](https://v2-docs.zksync.io/dev/tutorials/custom-aa-tutorial.html)! zkSync supports Account Abstractions natively!
+If you'd like to [deploy a multi-signature wallet using Account Abstraction check out zkSync](https://v2-docs.zksync.io/dev/tutorials/custom-aa-tutorial.html)! zkSync supports Account Abstractions natively!

 <!--truncate-->

 ## DApp Suggestions

-Here are some DApp suggestions which can help juice your imagination with some cool applications of account abstraction.
+Here are some DApp suggestions which can help juice your imagination with some cool applications of Account Abstraction.
 These are centered around the three following concepts which need dire improvement in web3:

 - **Security** to increase safety and self-custody for users
 - **Onboarding** to attract users and simplify interactions, reduced number of steps, or clicks.